-In Colorado, the Colorado Hairstreak Butterfly (Hypaurotis-Crysalus) was also designated the official state insect of Colorado in 1996 due to the steady lobbying of 4th graders from Wheeling Elementary in Aurora, Colorado (led by teacher Melinda Terry).
+The Colorado Hairstreak Butterfly (Hypaurotis-Crysalus) was also designated the official state insect in Colorado in 1996 due to the steady lobbying of 4th graders from Wheeling Elementary in Aurora, Colorado (led by teacher Melinda Terry).

 In addition, there are more than 250 types of butterflies found in Colorado.
 The endangered Uncompahgre Fritillary Butterfly is found only in the San Juan Mountains in Colorado, living above 13,000 feet.
 They reside in patches of snow willow and have a limited habitat.
 If you are ever in Denver and want to learn more about butterflies, check out The Butterfly Pavilion.
 You won’t be disappointed.

-In 2003, New Mexico also designated the Sandia Hairstreak Butterfly (Callophrys-Mcfarlandi) as their official state butterfly.
-The Sandia Hairstreak was discovered in Albuquerque in 1959 at La Cueva Canyon and can easily be found in New Mexico’s wide open spaces, towns and cities among native beargrass.
-This butterfly is gold and green in color, while its caterpillar is pink, lavender and white.
+In 2003, New Mexico designated the Sandia Hairstreak Butterfly (Callophrys-Mcfarlandi) as their official state butterfly.
+The Sandia Hairstreak was discovered in Albuquerque in 1959 at La Cueva Canyon.
+This beautiful butterfly is easily found in New Mexico’s wide-open spaces, towns, and cities among native beargrass.
+The butterfly is gold and green in color, while its caterpillar is pink, lavender, and white.

-Even though Utah hasn’t designated any one butterfly for their state, over 80 species have been spotted traveling through the state.
-There are many gorgeous butterflies to admire such as the Red Spotted Purple (Limentis Arthemis-Astyanax) or the Aphrodite Fritillary Butterfly (Speyeria-Aphrodite).
+Even though Utah hasn’t designated anyone butterfly for their state, over 80 species have been spotted traveling through the state.
+There are many gorgeous butterflies to admire such as the Red Spotted Purple (Limenitis Arthemis-Astyanax) or the Aphrodite Fritillary Butterfly (Speyeria-Aphrodite).
 For more information on Utah’s butterflies, check out The Butterfly Site.

 Without a doubt, butterflies are flashy, showy insects that capture the interest of young and old alike.
 Butterfly watching may be where birding was 40 years ago (birding is now a $14.4 billion dollar industry).
-People’s interest in butterflies has grown remarkably and in tracing interest in butterfly counts (where, like birds, species and numbers are recorded), the numbers of participants has increased ten fold in the last 27 years.
+People’s interest in butterflies has grown remarkably and in tracing interest in butterfly counts (where, like birds, species and numbers are recorded), the numbers of participants have increased tenfold in the last 27 years.